BarnesElizabeth/w19-360420-machine-learning/ErrorAnalysis.md

 Accuracy, precision and recall were calculated for all odd values of k from 0 to 20 and printed to the console so that they could be copied into excel to produce the graphs included below.
 Based the graphical representation of the data for every possible k, the classifier works optimally when `k = 3`.
 ```java
 System.out.print(k + ", " + mean(accuracy) + ", " + standardDeviation(accuracy));
 System.out.print(", " + mean(precision) + ", " + standardDeviation(precision));
 System.out.println(", " + mean(recall) + ", " + standardDeviation(recall));
 ```

 <img src="Graphs.png">

-The following table includes the values of the first 10 points represented in the graphs:
+The following table includes the values of the first 10 points represented in the graph:

 |k|Mean Accuracy|st.dev. on Accuracy|Mean Precision|st.dev. on Precision|Mean Recall|st. dev. on Recall|
 |---|---|---|---|---|---|---|